-- 1 This function works when the key switch is not only ON or START position but also OFF position. - 2 Alarm sounds in 2 seconds from the driver's off the seat with the parking brake released. - 3 To release the function, the parking brake switch must be turned to LOCK position. - 4 When the key switch is OFF position, alarm will sound only for 30 seconds .
+- 1 This function works when the start switch is not only ON or START position but also OFF position. - 2 Alarm sounds in 2 seconds from the driver's off the seat with the parking brake released. - To release the function, the parking brake switch must be placed to the LOCK position. - When the start switch is OFF position, alarm will sound only for 30 seconds.